circlesland/circles-monorepo/packages/template-ui-library-package/README.md

 # Template UI Package Library

-This template should help you get started developing new UI Package Libraries Svelte and Typescript in Vite.
+This template should help you get started developing new UI Package Libraries using Svelte and Typescript in Vite.

 # Setup